-- The policy owner identifies a need for a new policy that meets the system-wide administrative policy criteria.
+The individual responsible for an operation/process, referred to as the policy owner ("owner"), identifies a need for a new policy that meets the system-wide administrative policy criteria.

-- The policy owner obtains approval to draft the policy from their appropriate Responsible University Officer.
+The owner obtains initial approval to draft the policy from their appropriate Responsible University Officer.

-- The policy owner, with the University Policy Program assistance, considers related existing policies to determine if they could be combined.
+The owner, with the University Policy Program (UPP) staff assistance, considers related existing policies to determine if rather than creating a stand-alone policy, the new content could be combined in an existing policy.

 Draft the Administrative Policy

-- The policy owner completes a draft of the proposed policy along with the associated documents (procedures, appendices, and FAQ) procedures, using the standard templates.
+The owner completes a draft of the proposed policy along with any associated documents (procedures, appendices, and FAQ), using the standard template.

-- The policy owners engage key end users/groups in the development process, either as part of a writing group, or in a review capacity.
-This includes a review by the appropriate Senate committee, where applicable.
-The UPP Director can assist in identifying individuals or groups.
+The owner engages key end users/groups in the development process, either as part of a writing group, or in a review capacity.
+This includes consulting with University Senate leadership.
+The UPP director can assist in identifying individuals or groups.

-- Once the draft is ready, the policy owner forwards it to the UPP Director, along with the associated materials (procedures, FAQ, forms, etc.).
+Once the draft is ready, the owner forwards it to the UPP Director, along with the associated materials (Policy Plan, procedures, FAQ, forms, etc.).

-- The UPP director will schedule the policy owner at one of the upcoming PAC meetings.
+The UPP director will schedule the owner at one of the upcoming Policy Advisory Committee (PAC) meetings.

-- The UPP director conducts the initial review and provides feedback to the policy owner.
+The UPP director conducts the initial review and provides feedback to the owner.

-- The policy owner makes adjustments, where needed and resubmits the version to be presented to PAC.
+The owner makes adjustments, where needed and resubmits the version to be presented to PAC.

 Policy Draft Review

-- The policy owner presents the policy draft to PAC.
+The owner presents the policy draft to PAC.

-- After receiving input from PAC, the policy owner will determine which suggestions to accept, and updates the policy draft as needed.
+After receiving input from PAC, the owner will determine which suggestions to accept, and update the policy draft as needed.

-- The PPC determines whether or not to approve the policy at that time.
+The PPC determines whether or not to approve the proposed policy changes.

-- The policy owner, the UPP Director, and the PPC Chair review comments received from this public comment period.
-A determination is made as to what modifications to the policy draft will be made.
+The policy owner, the UPP director, and the PPC chair review comments received from this public comment period.
+The policy owner determines what modifications to the policy draft will be made.

-- The PPC chair will either approve the policy for publication on behalf of the PPC, or, if there are major changes, will bring the final policy back to the PPC for approval to publish.
+The PPC chair will either approve the proposed modifications to the policy for publication on behalf of the PPC, or, if the modifications are significant, will bring the final policy back to the PPC for approval to publish.

-- The final policy is sent to the UPP for updating to the production policy web site.
+The owner forwards the final policy to the UPP to move the policy into production in the policy library.